Thermodynamics and stability of equilibrium/non-equilibrium steady states in thermodynamically isolated/open systems -- case study for compressible heat conducting fluid: Isolated systems---spatially homogeneous rest state

 \subsection{Identification of Lagrange multipliers in Lyapunov type functional}

-The Lagrange multipliers in~\eqref{eq:1} can be identified via solution of a constrained maximisation problem, see~\cite{bulcek.m.malek.j.ea:thermodynamics} for details.
+The Lagrange multipliers in~\eqref{eq:61} can be identified via the solution of a constrained maximisation problem, see~\cite{bulcek.m.malek.j.ea:thermodynamics} for details.
 However, \cite{bulcek.m.malek.j.ea:thermodynamics} dealt with an incompressible material only, the treatment of a compressible material is discussed below.

-We want the net entropy $\netentropy$ at the stationary state to be maximal subject to the corresponding constraints.
-The auxilliary functional for the constrained maximisation problems is, up to the sign, the functional~\eqref{eq:1}.
+We want the net entropy $\netentropy$ at the spatially homogeneous rest state~\eqref{eq:spatially-homogenoeus-rest-state} to be maximal subject to the corresponding constraints.
+The auxilliary functional for the constrained maximisation problems is, up to the sign, the functional~\eqref{eq:61}.
 If we use the definitions of the net entropy and the net total energy, we get the auxilliary functional in the form